yuntianhe2abc/name-matching-app/README.md

 - Name matching using OpenAI's GPT-3.5-turbo.
 - Few shot training for naming matching task.
-- Post validation of the model response.
 - Carefully designed prompt.
 - Error handling and retries for OpenAI API calls.
-- Validation of OpenAI responses against the provided list of names.
+- Post Validation of OpenAI responses against the provided list of names.